Skip to content

 3.1 Processing operations and controllership

-The Controller uploads the Data to the Dune Data Hub Service and shall indicate that such Data is personal data.
-All other users that participate in the same Team (as defined in Dune’s Terms of Service) may have access and use the data as provided in the Dune Data Hub Services Addendum.
-Controller and other users in the Team are solely responsible for the exposure of the Data in public dashboards.
-Dune has no control as to how the Controller and the Team users use the Data.
+Customer may upload or otherwise provide Data through the Services and shall indicate that such Data is personal data.
+All other users that participate in the same Team (as defined in Dune’s Terms of Service) may have access to and use the data as provided in the Terms and applicable Service Addenda.
+Customer and other users in the Team are solely responsible for the exposure of the Data in public dashboards.
+Dune has no control as to how Customer and the Team users use or disclose the Data.

 For any activity not covered by the Services or the DPA, each Party shall be considered an individual data controller.